Wondering which are the best places to visit in the UK? I and my fellow travel bloggers listed down our recommended places to visit in the UK.

 Recommended by Cazzy of Dream Big Travel Far

-Belfast is a city bursting with unique history, fantastic sights and of course, it’s the birthplace of Titanic.
+Belfast is a city bursting with unique history, and fantastic sights and of course, it’s the birthplace of the Titanic.
 Northern Ireland’s history is a unique one, and the amazing murals around Belfast highlight the problems that occurred in the city.